Paradise Kiss

-Paradise Kiss, also abbreviated to ParaKiss, is a josei manga series written and illustrated by Ai Yazawa.
-It appeared as a serial in the Japanese fashion magazine Zipper.
-Shodensha collected the chapters into five volumes.
-The series has also been adapted into a 12-episode anime series, produced by Aniplex and Studio Madhouse, and aired in Japan on Fuji TV's Noitamina programming block and on the anime television network Animax, which broadcast the series worldwide, including in Japan, Southeast Asia, South Asia and East Asia.
+Paradise Kiss is a Japanese manga series written and illustrated by Ai Yazawa.
+It appeared as a serial in Shodensha's fashion magazine Zipper from March 1999 to March 2003, with its chapters collected in five volumes.
+A 12-episode anime television series adaptation, produced by Aniplex and studio Madhouse, aired on Fuji TV's Noitamina programming block from October to December 2005.
+A live-action film adaptation was released in Japan in 2011.